farismismar/eesc7v86-fall22/README.md

 Several channel operations are performed: channel estimation, channel equalization, and symbol detection.

-Channel estimation is performed through the use of least squares and linear minimum mean squared error (L-MMSE) estimation formulas.
+Channel estimation is performed through the use of least squares estimation formula.

 Channel equalization is performed through the choices of ZF and MMSE equalizers.